 Niobium (Nb) loading was accomplished by adding NbCl5 to the solution obtained by dissolution of TiCl4.
-Nb1-brookite was the code used for this sample where 1 % indicates the nominal weight percentage of Nb with respect to TiO2.
-Nb was chosen both because it is reported to enhance the photoactivity of TiO2 [26,67] and to modify its surface acid properties [68].
+Nb1-brookite was the code used for this sample where 1% indicates the nominal weight percentage of Nb with respect to TiO2.
+Nb was chosen both because it enhances the photoactivity of TiO2 [26,63] and because it modifies its surface acid properties [64].

-2.2.2.
 Home prepared TiO2 (HP)

-The sample indicated as HP was prepared by adding titanium(IV) isopropoxide (TIP) to an aqueous solution containing HCl, Pluronic P127 and C_2H_5OH .
+The sample indicated as HP was prepared by adding titanium(IV) isopropoxide (TIP) to an aqueous solution containing HCl, Pluronic P127 and C2H5OH.
 The following molar ratios were used: TIP (1): H2O (15): C2H5OH (40): HCl (0.5): P127 (0.005).
-The resulting dispersion was mixed for approximately 4 h at room temperature and then heated overnight at 383 K. The recovered solid was calcined for 24 h at 773 K.
+The resulting dispersion was mixed for approximately 4 hours at room temperature and then heated overnight at 383 K. The recovered solid was calcined for 24 h at 773 K.

-2.2.3.
 Cu2O-TiO2 samples

-Some Cu_2O (3 wt%)-TiO2 coupled samples were prepared by mixing the two oxides by a Retsch Ball Mills, type PM100 ball milling.
-The powders were mixed for 2 h at 150 rpm, reversing the sense of the rotation after 1 h and 10 min of pause.
+Some $Cu_2O(3 \text{ wt\%})$ -TiO2 coupled samples were prepared by mixing the two oxides by a Retsch Ball Mills, type PM100 ball milling.
+The powders were mixed for 2 hours at 150 rpm, reversing the sense of the rotation after 1 hour and 10 minutes of pause.
 The Cu2O percentage was chosen considering the results obtained in a previous paper [36].

-2.2.4.
 Pt-loaded samples

 Some TiO2 catalysts were loaded with 0.5 wt% Pt by a photodeposition method.
 Distilled water (200 mL), ethanol (50 mL), PtCl4 (5 mL) and TiO2 based sample (1 g) were added in a photoreactor.
-The obtained mixture was stirred in the dark for 0.5 h with He (or N2) bubbling, and then illuminated with a UV lamp (125 W) for 7 h.
+The obtained mixture was stirred in the dark for 0.5 h with He (or N_2) bubbling, and then illuminated with a UV lamp (125 W) for 7 h.
 The resulting mixture was filtered, washed thoroughly with distilled water and then dried in an oven for 6 h.

-2.3.
 Catalysts characterization

 X-ray diffraction (XRD) patterns of the investigated powders were obtained by a Philips diffractometer (operative at a current of 30 mA and a voltage of 40 kV) using the CuK α radiation.
-The phase composition of some samples has been calculated in accordance with Zhang and Banfield [69] while the crystallinity degree has been determined according to the method reported by Bellardita et. al. [70,71].

 The morphology was examined by scanning electron microscopy (SEM) using a Nova NanoSEM instrument.
 A small amount of powder samples was placed on carbon tape attached to a stainless-steel stub.

 Transmission electron microscopy (TEM) was performed using a Titan transmission electron microscope operating at 300 kV.
 The samples were prepared by suspending the powder in 2-propanol, treating with ultrasound, and finally depositing 3 μ L of the suspension 2 consecutive times on a 400-mesh Au grid provided by Tedpella.
 The solvent was then evaporated at room temperature.
 ImageJ was used to evaluate the lattice d-spacing and the size of the nanoparticles.
 The specific surface areas (SSA) were determined in a Flow Sorb 2300 apparatus (Micromeritics) by using the single-point BET method.

 Zeta potential measurements were performed using a Malvern Panalytical Zetasizer Ultra Red instrument equipped with a Malvern Multipurpose Titrator MPT-3.
-25 mg of a photocatalyst was dispersed in 100 mL of ultrapure water and stirred for 30 min (400 rpm).
+25 mg of a photocatalyst was dispersed in 100 mL of ultrapure water and stirred for 30 minutes (400 rpm).
 0.25 M and 0.025 M hydrochloric acid and 0.25 M sodium hydroxide were used to adjust the pH in the measurement range.